 Table 6-2 Strengths of material constituents.

+The elastic properties of the homogenised yarns and the matrix are presented in Table 6-1.
+The material strengths used are presented in Table 6-2.

 6.4 Mesh Sensitivity Study

 Optimisation requires a compromise between finite element solution accuracy and analysis time.
 If the time for each weave to be analysed is too long then the overall optimisation time, which will use many individual analyses, will be too long to be useful to those wanting to perform optimisations.
-A mesh sensitivity study using models with no weft crossover was conducted to find the most appropriate for optimisation.
+A mesh sensitivity study using models with no weft crossover (see figure 6-7) was conducted to find the most accurate for optimisation.
 The criteria was primarily the stiffness response then the time taken for the model to run was a secondary consideration.
 The results from the mesh sensitivity have been balanced against the time taken for the analysis.

-Figure 6-5 TexGen model with no crossover used for the tensile pull-off mesh sensitivity.
+Figure 6-7 TexGen model with no crossover used for the tensile pull-off mesh sensitivity.

-For the rectangular voxel mesh, each element was kept to the same aspect ratio so the only parameter is element size which can be reformulated as the number of voxels in the model.
-For the octree voxel mesh, there are three parameters: the number of voxels, the number of smoothing iterations to the surface element nodes and the level of refinement.
-This was used to find the correct balance between the three different parameters.
+For the rectangular voxel mesh, all elements had the same aspect ratio so the only parameter is element size which can be reformulated as the number of voxels in the model.
+For the octree voxel mesh, there are three parameters: the starting number of voxels, the number of smoothing iterations to the surface element nodes and the level of refinement.
+The parameter study was used to find the correct balance between the three different parameters.
 Each mesh parameter has a different effect on the length of time it takes to generate the mesh and also the length of the analysis time, so these were both considered within the study.

 For the mesh sensitivity study, each mesh was run using the boundary conditions set out earlier.
 Both the time taken and the force-displacement behaviour were plotted.
 Each weave was labelled according to the number of iterations of smoothing, the number of elements and the level of maximum refinement.
+The meshes are labelled by the number of smoothing iterations if smoothed, the number of starting elements before refinement and finally the maximum refinement level.